arielbinder/PROJECTS/README.md

 Arduino can read commands from the computer by the user , the user need to write digitalread command.

-Java - As a qa i used this language to check login textbox (password and username) of saucedemo website.
+Java - As a qa automation i used this language to check login textbox (password and username) of saucedemo website.
 I used selenium IDE webdrive to get in  "https://www.saucedemo.com/" .

  Selenium is an IDE that allow the tester: click buttons, type text, navigate pages.